-DO NOT USE A DRILL for the three way plug.
 Bolt the thru-hull wire assembly to the hull using the nut.
-Make sure the gasket or o-ring installed.
+Make sure the o-ring is installed.

-If you prefer a right/left side screen location, there are plugs for the wire to exit on either side of the boat
+If you prefer a right/left side screen location, there are plugs for the wire to exit on either side of the boat Storing your boat upright with properly fitting cradles is highly recommended.